awslabs/dgl-ke/docs/source/dist_train.rst

 METIS Partition Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In distributed training, all the training processes will communicate with KVStore through the network.
 This could bring a large amount of networking traffic and overhead.
 DGL-KE uses the `METIS graph partition`__ algorithm to solve this problem.
-For a cluster of ``P`` machines, we split the graph into ``P`` partitions using the METIS partition to a machine (all entities and triplets incident to the entities) to a machine as shown in the following Figure.
+For a cluster of ``P`` machines, we split the graph into ``P`` partitions using the METIS partition algorithm as shown in the following Figure.

 .. __: http://glaros.dtc.umn.edu/gkhome/metis/metis/overview